Faculty of Law

 Department of Law and Politics

 The Faculty of law traces its history back to the Meiji period, during which, in 1886, Kansai Law School was founded in Osaka as an evening school, by a group of jurists that included incumbent judges and prosecutors.
 These founders were all disciples of the French jurist, Dr. Gustave Boissonade de Fontarabie, one of the Meiji government's legal advisers.
 His instruction had emphasized the importance of disseminating the science of law, for the sake of those citizens who were as yet still unaware of how to employ the law in order to protect their own rights.
-With this principle in mind, the founders wished to contribute to the modernization of Japan by establishing a law school that would be conducive to the independence of the nation's judiciary, and to the protection of human rights.
+With this principle in mind, the founders wished to contribute to the modernization of Japan by establishing a law school that would foster the independence of the nation's judiciary, and the protection of human rights.
 The philosophy of the school was to teach not merely legal practice but also the science of law with a strong emphasis on concern for social justice; and the present Faculty of Law has inherited this philosophy.

 In June, 1922, the law school achieved official accreditation with university status.
 Thus, the infant Kansai University began as an institution comprising just two departments: those of Jurisprudence and Politics.
 Subsequently, in 1948, following the revision of the University Charter, it was reincorporated as a modern university formed of four faculties: those of Law, Letters, Economics and Commerce.
 Two years later, the Faculty of Law gained a master's course, which was followed in 1953 by a doctoral course.
 In 1987 the Institute of Legal Studies was established as an associated institution.